 Without properly aligned teeth, an individual might not be able to chew correctly, and the diet could be affected.
 With missing teeth, or no teeth altogether, chewing becomes very difficult or even impossible.
 The diet then becomes restricted to soft, easily chewed foods.
 This kind of diet might not meet the nutrition needs of the body which can cause constipation, weight loss, arthritis, indigestion, and rheumatism.

 Teeth are important to meeting the nutritional needs of the body.
 Without them, the health of the body can be severely impacted.
-Seeking gum disease treatment from a doctor can help to keep your diet healthy, providing your body with the proper nutrients that it needs.
+Seeking gum disease treatment from Dr. TJ Miller II can help to keep your diet healthy, providing your body with the proper nutrients that it needs.

 Teeth play a major part in speech.
 Some letter sounds such as s, z, d, x, n, th, and sh are made with tongue to tooth contact.
 Without teeth, these sounds are difficult to make and may result in a lisp.
 Lisping can be an embarrassing condition and may make it hard for you to be understood.